CG-MLLM: Captioning and Generating 3D content via Multi-modal Large Language Models: Introduction

 The core challenge in 3D MLLMs is effectively modeling 3D geometry, which naturally forms long, highly interdependent sequences.
 A purely token-level autoregressive formulation inevitably leads to severe inefficiency.
 Inspired by Mixture-of-Transformers(MoT), we adapt dedicated transformers for Token-level serial modeling~(TokenAR) and Block-level parallel modeling~(BlockAR).
 Unlike existing MoT-based methods that rigidly bind transformers to specific tasks~(e.g., understanding or generation), our \ourmethod architecture is fundamentally different in that it binds them to their generation modes~(e.g., serial or parallel).
 This design allows any encoder to be plugged into its corresponding transformer according to its native pre-training scheme, while keeping the transformer’s input and masking operations—akin to LoRA zero initialization—minimally perturbing the pre-trained model and reducing fine-tuning cost.
 By integrating a pretrained Qwen3-VL~\cite{baiQwen3VLTechnicalReport2025} backbone with a high-order latent space provided by Hunyuan3D2.1-VAE~\cite{hunyuan3dHunyuan3D21Images2025}, \ourmethod enables the simultaneous processing of sequential linguistic intent and parallel block-level 3D construction.
 This architecture not only preserves global spatial consistency but also significantly enhances the efficiency of end-to-end 3D generation.

 In summary, \ourmethod demonstrates a clear superiority over the state-of-the-art methods in understanding tasks and achieves the best generation quality among existing LLM-based 3D models.
-Our main contributions are as follows: \begin{itemize}[topsep=0pt, partopsep=0pt, parsep=0pt, itemsep=0pt, left=1em]
+Moreover, equipping the model with 3D generation not only enables high-fidelity 3D synthesis, but also yields a concurrent improvement in its ability to interpret 3D structure from 2D images.Our main contributions are as follows: \begin{itemize}[topsep=0pt, partopsep=0pt, parsep=0pt, itemsep=0pt, left=1em]

 \item We propose a new end-to-end 3D generative method natively integrated with a Large Vision-Language Model. \item We propose \ourmethod, which outperforms Qwen3-VL in 3D understanding tasks, demonstrating superior spatial reasoning, while also achieving state-of-the-art performance in LLM-based 3D generation. \item We bridge multimodal LLMs with high-precision 3D synthesis at a lower computational cost, our approach provides a highly efficient and scalable architecture for future research in generative 3D modeling. \end{itemize}